Coronavirus - update for early years settings

 What is the advice for children attending more than one setting which could include before and after school care/ wraparound, holiday clubs and for childminder dropping off/ collecting children?

-Ideally parents should attend only one setting but with some settings (schools in particular) operating approximately 9am - 3.30pm, PHE and the government realise parents will require more than one setting to meet their working requirements and childcare needs, and this is allowed and should be prioritised for critical workers and vulnerable children.
+Currently parents should attend only one setting but in some cases the government realise parents will require more than one setting to meet their working requirements and childcare needs, and this is allowed and should be prioritised for critical workers and vulnerable children.

-Settings are encouraged to accommodate the childcare needs of families as normally as possible and follow the government guidelines on how this can be done.
-We have also produced guidance and considerations for settings to review.
+Settings are encouraged to follow the government guidelines on how this can be done.
+The cCuncil and Entrust also produced guidance and considerations for settings to review.
 It is possible that some settings may not be able to open at venues who are not permitted to open during the current restrictions.

 Supply of Personal Protective Equipment (PPE), testing kits for settings?